NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Panel: Breaker Spaces Rated Total**

 The rated total number of breaker spaces on the electric panel.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#hpxml-electric-panels'>HPXML Electric Panels</a>) is used.

 - **Name:** ``electric_panel_breaker_spaces_rated_total``
 - **Type:** ``Integer``